logo

 • An entity wholly owned by persons or entities satisfying any of the criteria listed above which is used as an investment vehicle by such persons or entities.

-In the case of joint holders, all holders should individually satisfy the definition of “Extraordinary Investor”.
+In the case of joint holders, all holders should individually satisfy the definition of Extraordinary Investor.

 The minimum initial investment is €750,000 or $750,000 or equivalent in another currency.
 The total amount invested may not fall below this threshold unless this is the result of a fall in the NAV of the Fund.
 Provided that the minimum threshold is satisfied, additional investments of any size, may be made.
 The minimum investment threshold applies to each individual Extraordinary Investor.
-In the case of joint holders, the minimum investment limit remains €750,000 or $750,000 or equivalent in another Currency.
+In the case of joint holders, the minimum investment limit remains €750,000 or $750,000 or equivalent in another currency.

 In the case of an umbrella fund comprising of sub-funds each of which is set up as a PIF, the €750,000 threshold may be applicable on a per scheme basis rather than on a per sub-fund basis.
-Thus effectively, an “Extraordinary Investor” may hold less than €750,000 in a sub fund provided that his total holding in the scheme is at lease €750,000.
+Thus eYectively, an Extraordinary Investor may hold less than €750,000 in a sub fund provided that his total holding in the scheme is at lease €750,000.

-Prior to accepting any investment, the PIF should be in receipt of the pertinent completed Declaration Form in which the investor undertakes that he/she has read and understood the mandatory risk warnings and describes why he/she is an “Extraordinary Investor”.
+Prior to accepting any investment, the PIF should be in receipt of the pertinent completed Declaration Form in which the investor undertakes that he/she has read and understood the mandatory risk warnings and describes why he/she is an Extraordinary Investor.
 In the case where the Extraordinary Investor is a company, such declaration is required from the director(s)/general partner(s), whilst in the case of a trust, from the trustee.

-Importantly, PIFs promoted to “Extraordinary Investors” are not subject to any restrictions on their investment or borrowing powers other than those which may be specified in their Offering Document/Marketing Document.
+Importantly, PIFs promoted to Extraordinary Investors are not subject to any restrictions on their investment or borrowing powers other than those which may be specified in their OYering Document/Marketing Document.

 The Offering Document

 A PIF targeting Experienced or Qualifying is required to draw up an Offering document.
 The Offering Document should be provided to prospective investors free of charge.
 A PIF targeting Extraordinary Investors may either draw up an offering document or else draw up a Marketing Document.
-Contact us for more information as to what such documents should include.

 Listing on a Regulated Market